seafen7/gizmo_carver/README.md

 After cloning this repo to your local machine, modify the `inputs_gizmo_carver.py` file to match the desired input and output parameters.
 Also ensure that the GIZMO dataset file is present within the working directory.
+Copy your compiled radmc3d executable into the default_files directory.
+Add your radmc submission command to submit_script.sh.
 Then, simply run the `main_gizmo_carver.py` file to generate the complete set of RADMC-3D input files for your chosen parameters.

-After running RADMC-3D on these files, the `radmc_image_processing.py` script can be used to generate the moment 0, 1, and 2 maps of the output image file.
+After running RADMC-3D (submit_script.sh) on these files, the `radmc_image_processing.py` script can be used to generate the moment 0, 1, and 2 maps of the output image file.

 For more complete instructions, see the [full documentation](https://github.com/seafen7/gizmo_carver/blob/main/doc/FULL_DOC.md).